 FFF) The world is a prison where we have been given a life sentence; we are here either to 1) try to make ourselves more comfortable or enjoy our stay in the prison, or 2) try to escape.

-HHH) We are here to spend our lives for some form of noble cause, pursuit, or mission, as in, we are here to be soldiers of God.
+HHH) We are here to spend our lives for some form of noble cause, pursuit, or mission. (and what is "noble"?)

 III) We are here to develop our character.